-This option is pretty unique in that it is super-soft jersey fabric in the form of a button-down shirt.
+This is one of the best hiking shirts womens and is pretty unique in that it is super-soft jersey fabric in the form of a button-down shirt.
 You get the style of the latter with all the cozy comfort you get from wearing a tee that’s designed to feel soft when you wear it.

 A great choice if you’re looking for a women’s hiking shirt, it’s also available in six pretty snazzy colors, offering you the choice to choose a shade that suits you.

 As relaxed as it is versatile, the Stio Women’s Divide Shirt boasts dri release technology for moisture-wicking, as well as Fresh Guard for odor control, meaning it packs a punch in terms of hiking and active capabilities.
 For us, it’s pretty much perfect for a summer spent outdoors.